John Barcellona: Education

+He received his B.M. from Hartt School of Music, his M.A. from CSULB and D.M.A. from USC.

 Career

 He is currently on the Board of Directors for the National Flute Association.
-His solo album, Is This The Way To Carnegie Hall (with Calvin Smith, horn) was nominated to the National Academy of Recording Arts and Sciences for a Grammy award.
+His solo album, Is This The Way To Carnegie Hall (with Calvin Smith, horn) was nominated to the National Academy of Recording Arts and Sciences for a Grammy Award.